simeonqs/simeonqs.github.io/_pages/about.md

 ## Post-doc

 I'm currently employed as a tenure track researcher at Ecoscience, Aarhus University, where I work on monitoring bat activity above land and sea.
-We use machine learning in combination with passive acoustic monitoring and also employ MOTUS tags to detect individuals directly.
+We use machine learning in combination with passive acoustic monitoring and also employ Motus tags to detect individuals directly.

 ## PhD